J-manLans/game-launcher/Laboration_1/README.md

 ### Aditional Considerations

 **There is also the option** to implement the ``Runnable`` interface for both the ``Client`` and ``WorkerThread`` classes.
 While the current design is straightforward, relying on direct thread extension, using ``Runnable`` could offer greater flexibility for future changes.

-One significant advantage of implementing ``Runnable`` is the ability to separate the thread's execution logic from its lifecycle management, allowing for easier code reuse.
-For instance, if we later need to extend the ``Client`` class or introduce new functionality, we could do so without modifying the threading behavior, minimizing the risk of breaking existing code.

-However, this approach would involve additional boilerplate code and complexity in the current implementation.
-As it stands, should the need arise to extend the ``Client`` class, a refactor of the codebase would be necessary to accommodate the changes, which could be a more cumbersome process.

-In summary, while implementing ``Runnable`` can enhance design flexibility and maintainability in the long run, it comes at the cost of added complexity and initial overhead.
+For example, if we needed to extend the Client class or add new functionality.

+A key advantage of using Runnable is that it promotes a cleaner separation between the task logic and the threading mechanics.
+This means we can reuse the same Runnable instance across multiple threads, which is more memory-efficient, especially in scenarios where many threads are created.
+In contrast, extending the Thread class results in multiple instances of our custom thread classes, which can lead to higher memory consumption.

+However, in this scenario where only a small number of clients and workers are used, and no resources are shared, refactoring the code to implement Runnable might involve some amount of work while providing limited benefits.
+Given the simplicity of the current implementation, the advantages of switching may not justify the added complexity at this time.

 ## Discussion
 ### Purpose Fulfillment